-(For background information about the FlexNet inventory agent, see The FlexNet inventory agent on page 14.
-For choosing between the collection patterns, see Optional Patterns on page 12.
-Further information about deploying the FlexNet inventory agent is available in the separate PDF file FlexNet Inventory Gathering.)
+(For background information about the FlexNet inventory agent, see The FlexNet inventory agent.
+For choosing between the collection patterns, see Optional Patterns.
+Further information about deploying the FlexNet inventory agent is available in the separate PDF file Gathering FlexNet Inventory.)